rokibulhasanutso/some_think_of_web_development/README.md

 # Some about of web development.

-part1 : Short Answer Questions
+part1 : Short Answer Questions.
-\n
-part2 : Essay
+part2 : Essay.